-The medical industry on the move.
+The medical industry is on the move.

 In recent years, innovations in the e-cargo bike industry have resulted in a different, future-oriented perspective on logistics.
 Cargo bikes are proving to be valuable in healthcare and the the medical industry.
 Cargo bikes have already shown themselves to be effective in the medical and healthcare industry in recent years.
 We have gathered together some inspiring applications.